tensorflow/serving/tensorflow_serving/g3doc/serving_advanced.md

   * `ModelServerConfig` that specifies models to be loaded.
-Models are declared either through `model_config_list`, which declares a static list of models, or through `dynamic_model_config`, which declares a dynamic list of models that may get updated at runtime.
+Models are declared either through `model_config_list`, which declares a static list of models, or through `custom_model_config`, which defines a custom way to declare a list of models that may get updated at runtime.
   * `PlatformConfigMap` that maps from the name of the platform (such as `tensorflow`) to the `PlatformConfig`, which is used to create the `SourceAdapter`. `SourceAdapter` adapts `StoragePath` (the path where a model